ChanNaiTiong/june17test/README.md

 ## Sub-title

-This is a test repositories.
+This is a test repository.